dvergnir/dvergnir/README.md

 I live right outside Bergen, Norway.
 My interests are cooking, fishing, hiking, gardening, foraging and gaming.

-I am a Front-End Developer student at Noroff School of Technology and Digital Media, and I am currently in the last semester about to finish this 2yr course.
+I am a fresh Front-End Developer graduating October 2023 from Noroff School of Technology and Digital Media.
 I have 5 years of experience from ATEA Norge, where I got my Certificate of Apprenticeship in Computer Electronics in 2016.
 I worked with software, hardware, CCTV, IP-networks and some customer support.
 After I got my Certificate I started working as a professional brewer, while simultaneously opening the first meadery in Norway, Mjøderiet.
 I worked as a Production Manager and General Manager until Covid hit in 2020.
 That is when I decided to go back to my roots in IT and learn
 Web Development.

+What triggers my curiosity most in web technologies are UX, machine learning and AI.

-- 🔭 I’m currently working on my final Project Exam
+- 🔭 I’m currently working on a wordpress website for a local marina.
-- 🌱 I’m currently learning Javascript, Bootstrap and workflow
+- 🌱 I’m currently getting more experience with React and webhosting, and will be looking into MUI and Tailwind next.
 - ⚡ Fun fact: Mead is most likely the oldest alcoholic beverage known to man
 - 📫 How to reach me: [Email](mailto:benjamin.londal@gmail.com?subject=[GitHub])